 - Use open toe support hose.
 If you wear support hose prescribed by one of your doctors, make sure you use the type with open toes.
 This can help prevent possible irritation or the development of sores on your toes.

 - Always wear special shoe inserts made by your doctor.
-If Dr Helms or Dr Bowers has made or dispensed special shoe inserts, be sure to always wear these in your shoes.
+If one of our doctors has made or dispensed special shoe inserts, be sure to always wear these in your shoes.
 These inserts can help prevent foot sores or foot ulcerations.

-- Ask Dr Helms or Dr Bowers about personal digital thermometry.
+- Ask one of our doctors about personal digital thermometry.
 This is a simple, at home tool you can use to help detect many diabetic foot problems in their early stages.
 Early detection will lead to treatment that might prevent foot sores, ulcerations or amputations.

 - Exercise on a regular basis.
 Studies have shown that patients with diabetic loss of protective sensation that engage in aerobic exercise have fewer amputations.
 Be sure to clear this with your medical doctor before beginning a new program.
-Also, be sure to discuss appropriate exercise shoes and socks with Dr Helms or Dr Bowers.
+Also, be sure to discuss appropriate exercise shoes and socks with one of our doctors.

 - NEVER trim your own calluses or corns.
 Corns and calluses occur in places where there is rubbing or too much pressure.
 Corns and calluses need to be trimmed back on a regular basis because they can lead to diabetic foot ulcers.
 These should only be trimmed by your podiatrist.